6 CEHs for Wetland and Soil Scientists, 1.5 CEUs for Surveyors

 Jim Gove, CSS, CWS, CPSC, CPESC, M.S. in Plant Science, is president and senior soil and wetland scientist for Gove Environmental Services, Inc., in Exeter, NH.
 He has been working in the field of soil and wetland science for over 35 years and has authored, co-authored, and contributed to several soil science publications.
 He is currently president of the Society of Soil Scientists of Northern New England and a member of the New England Hydric Soils Technical Committee.
 His particular areas of expertise include wetland delineation procedures, wetland impact permitting, wetland mitigation and restoration, site specific soil surveys, hydric soil assessments, and soil profile analysis.

-Thomas Peragallo is a Certified Soil Scientist and Wetland Scientist with 39 years’ experience, including 12 years with the NRCS, authoring the Soil Surveys of Middlesex, Norfolk and Suffolk counties Massachusetts, and 24 years as a private consultant.
+Thomas Peragallo is a Certified Soil Scientist and Wetland Scientist with 43 years’ experience, including 12 years with the NRCS, authoring the Soil Surveys of Middlesex, Norfolk and Suffolk counties Massachusetts, and 31 years as a private consultant.
 He has worked throughout New England and is currently employed with LEC Environmental Consultants, Inc., leading their New Hampshire office.
-Tom is a co-chair of the New England Hydric Soil Technical Committee and chairs the NH Board of Natural Scientists.
+Tom is a co-chair of the New England Hydric Soil Technical Committee and Vice President of the Society of Soil Scientists of Northern New England.